 – Method: The ends of the rope are joined together with a sheet bend.
 One Scout from each patrol takes hold of the rope with their right hands, equidistant from each other, so that the rope forms an equilateral triangle or square, etc. depending on how many patrols are entering.
 With the rope pulled taut, evenly by the participants, a neckerchief is positioned about two feet behind each Scout.
 On signal, all Scouts try to pick up their neckerchief.

-– Scoring: The Scout who is first to pick up the neckerchief scores a point for his patrol.
+– Scoring: The Scout who is first to pick up the neckerchief scores a point for their patrol.

 LOG ROLLING RELAY (wide, out)